Real Estate Law

 While our affiliate title company, New Path Title, is equipped to handle all title and closing services, an attorney at James Brown Law can also provide services such as:

-- Representing buyers, sellers, lenders and borrowers in residential and commercial real estate transactions
+- Represent buyers, sellers, lenders, and borrowers in residential and commercial real estate transactions

-- Performing due diligence for small and large real estate and business purchases
+- Perform due diligence for small and large-scale real estate and business purchases

 Permitting & Development

-Need assistance to obtain building permits so property may be developed?
+Need assistance obtaining building permits so the property may be developed?
 Need to close open or expired permits so a property may be sold or further developed?
 Whether providing services for permitting or obtaining land use and development entitlements, James Brown Law has the experience and know-how to help navigate the often confusing world of permitting and property development.
 We can assist in: